gzguevara/gzguevara/README.md

     <a href = "https://www.kaggle.com/competitions/open-problems-multimodal/overview"> Multimodal Single-Cell Integration </a>
   </p> </td>
   <td>
    Predict how DNA, RNA, and protein measurements co-vary in single cells.
 I got acquainted with sparse-matrix representation and SVD decomposition.
 I deeply explored the TF library.
-I used a custom ensemble methods, which were suited for the valuation metric.
+I used a custom ensemble methods, which were suited for the competition's valuation metric.
 My team was awarded a 🥈 medal! </td>
   <td> <p align="center">
   <a href = "https://github.com/gzguevara/amex_kaggle"> Code </a>
   </p> </td>